Bugs Bunny: World War II

 In 1944, Bugs Bunny made a cameo appearance in Jasper Goes Hunting, a Puppetoons film produced by rival studio Paramount Pictures.
 In this cameo (animated by McKimson, with Blanc providing the usual voice), Bugs (after being threatened at gunpoint) pops out of a rabbit hole, saying his usual catchphrase; after hearing the orchestra play the wrong theme song, he realizes "Hey, I'm in the wrong picture!" and then goes back in the hole.
 Bugs also made a cameo in the Private Snafu short Gas, in which he is found stowed away in the titular private's belongings; his only spoken line is his usual catchphrase.
+He also made a silent cameo in another Private Snafu short titled Three Brothers, in which Fubar takes him out of his rabbit hole and hides inside it to avoid attack dogs.

 Although it was usually Porky Pig who brought the Looney Tunes films to a close with his stuttering, "That's all, folks!", Bugs replaced him at the end of Hare Tonic and Baseball Bugs, bursting through a drum just as Porky did, but munching on a carrot and saying, in his Bronx/Brooklyn accent, "And that's the end!"

 Post-World War II era

 After World War II, Bugs continued to appear in numerous Warner Bros. cartoons, making his last "Golden Age" appearance in False Hare (1964).
 He starred in over 167 theatrical short films, most of which were directed by Friz Freleng, Robert McKimson, and Chuck Jones.
 Freleng's Knighty Knight Bugs (1958), in which a medieval Bugs trades blows with Yosemite Sam and his fire-breathing dragon (which has a cold), won an Academy Award for Best Cartoon Short Subject (becoming the first and only Bugs Bunny cartoon to win that award).
 Three of Jones' films—Rabbit Fire, Rabbit Seasoning and Duck!
 Rabbit, Duck!—comprise what is often referred to as the "Rabbit Season/Duck Season" trilogy and were the origins of the rivalry between Bugs and Daffy Duck.
 Jones' classic What's Opera, Doc?
-(1957), casts Bugs and Elmer Fudd in a parody of Richard Wagner's Der Ring des Nibelungen.
+(1957), casts Bugs and Elmer Fudd in a parody of Richard Wagner's Der Ring des Nibelungen (1876).
 It was deemed "culturally significant" by the United States Library of Congress and selected for preservation in the National Film Registry in 1992, becoming the first cartoon short to receive this honor.

 In the fall of 1960, ABC debuted the prime-time television program The Bugs Bunny Show.
 This show packaged many of the post-1948 Warners cartoons with newly animated wraparounds.
 Throughout its run, the series was highly successful, and helped cement Warner Bros.
 Animation as a mainstay of Saturday-morning cartoons.
 After two seasons, it was moved from its evening slot to reruns on Saturday mornings.
 The Bugs Bunny Show changed format and exact title frequently but remained on network television for 40 years.
 The packaging was later completely different, with each cartoon simply presented on its own, title and all, though some clips from the new bridging material were sometimes used as filler.